Monsoon Mangoes: Plot

 In a sleepy suburb of New Orleans, D.P 'Daveed' Pallikkal, an ambitious young man in his early 30s, wishes to be a film director.
 He attempts to make a film named Monsoon Mangoes after producing some unsuccessful short films.
 For this venture Daveed ropes in an old Bollywood actor who was a hero in a few films, who now lives to make ends meet.
 His attempts to create a The Seventh Seal sort of art film result in failure.
 He returns to a regular job.
 He finally attempts to re-edit the film with clippings from the lead actor's personal items.
 He tries to re-invent the actor's own life experience and stories for his Monsoon Mangoes.
-For this he uses a clip which he recorded before the actor's death as the centerpiece and material from his original film.
+For this he uses a clip which he recorded before the actor's death as the centrepiece and material from his original film.
 The clip is a monologue of the actor expressing, "Cinema is not above a life and there are three types of people.
 Firstly, those who consider having a job and family is everything.
-Secondly, those find what they do is not enough and expands there horizons and makes contributions to the society and thirdly there are people who tries to expand there horizons and fails, but pursue them and fall in the journey before reaching the destination."
-Daveed orchestrates a public viewing for his film and a lot of people attend and appreciates it.
+Secondly, those find what they do is not enough and expands their horizons and makes contributions to the society and thirdly there are people who tries to expand their horizons and fail but pursue them and fall in the journey before reaching the destination."
+Daveed orchestrates a public viewing for his film, and a lot of people attend and appreciates it.
 This makes Daveed happy in realizing his dream.